 - 2009: Green to the Core? (download 1.5Mb PDF)

 - 2007: Green grocers? (download 1Mb PDF)

 - Which also led to the 2007 NCC report Season's promise, challenging the supermarket sector to buy and promote more seasonal food (download 120kb PDF)

-Reports of Sustain's involvement in some of these initiatives can be found using the update links in the menu on the left.
-They show how much effort public interest groups have put in over the years, to encourage, cajole or sometimes force supermarkets to improve their products and practices.
+Such work shows how much effort public interest groups have put in over the years, to encourage, cajole or sometimes force supermarkets to improve their products and practices.
 Some supermarkets have responded, and some ground has been gained.

 Supermarkets, health and sustainability: Sustain has worked in particular with the Greening Supermarkets, Healthier Supermarkets and Race to the Top initiatives to stimulate changes in supermarket policies and practices.